Arsenal game more important than Bayern: Pellegrini

 He confirmed that England goalkeeper Joe Hart, dropped after a poor game against Bayern and other high-profile errors, will start the match at the Allianz Arena ahead of Costel Pantilimon.

-Midfielder Yaya Toure is suspended and Pellegrini plans to rest other key players, although he did not name them.
+Pellegrini plans to rest other key players but did not name them.

 “That does not mean there is a possibility that the players who play against Bayern Munich will not play against Arsenal,” the Chilean added.